 BRAD GANSBERG (Ambassador) is a guru when it comes to helping people battle the challenges of losing weight and living a healthy, balanced life.
 Don’t believe me?
 Check out his #7daychip group on Twitter.
 He transformed his own life by signing up for a triathlon and losing 80+ lbs.
 Since then, Brad’s gone on to tackle IM Lake Placid and accrue many cycling podium finishes.
 He has taught numerous people of all abilities to run their first race, including his wife Leigh.
 Brad believes that slow change is the best route to lasting change.

-Sara Bryant (Ambassador) Sara is a running enthusiast who found her inner triathlete in 2016.
-She began her athletic journey in High School as a soccer player first and a track and cross country runner second (far second).
-It wasn’t until several years out of college that she began “recreational” running and fell in love with the sport.
-In search of something more, Sara found herself signed up for her first sprint triathlon.
-Since then, Sara has competed in several sprint, Olympic and Ironman 70.3 triathlons, including the 2017 Ironman 70.3 World Championship.
-In addition to a busy triathlon schedule, Sara is an avid marathoner, having completed multiple NYC marathons, and the Chicago marathon, qualifying her for Boston in 2019.
+Sara Bryant (Coach & Ambassador) Sara is both an Ironman and VDotO2 Certified Coach.
+A running enthusiast, Sara found her inner triathlete in 2015.
+She began her athletic journey in high school as a soccer player first and a track and cross country runner second.
+A few years after college, Sara began “recreationally” running, and truly fell in love with the sport.
+After several 10ks, half marathons and her first full marathon, Sara decided to sign up for her first triathlon.
+She has since competed in several sprint, Olympic and Ironman 70.3 distance triathlons, including the 2017 Ironman 70.3 World Championship, all while maintaining an active marathon calendar, including NYC and Chicago.
+Sara is currently focused on the 70.3 triathlon distance, and looks forward to her first Boston Marathon in 2019.
 Sara has several long-term goals related to endurance athletics.
 At the top of the list are taking on the full Ironman distance, as well as completing all six World Major Marathons (New York, Boston, Chicago, London, Tokyo, Berlin).
 Sara loves to share her enthusiasm for triathlon (and running), and can’t wait to help others find their inner triathlete, too!